• Skip to main content

 Ingredients

-• 1 homemade pie crust or store bought
+• 1 homemade pie crust *See Notes for using a store-bought crust.

 • 1 cup heavy cream